 If you’re interested in increasing blogging income quickly, then there’s a lot to learn from this post!
-This professional blogger now makes over $100,000/month blogging–and she grew her blog to a full-time income within just 10 months.
+This professional blogger supportss her entire family blogging–and she grew her blog to a full-time income within just 10 months.
 Here, she reviews the income report of another blogger and provides the action steps she needs to take to head down the path to increasing blogging income quickly.

 But first, you may be wondering what happened to my income reports…

-After posting income reports for nearly two years to chronicle my journey from making only $18/month blogging to an income of $100,000/month blogging, I took a pause on publishing them early this year.
+After posting income reports for nearly two years to chronicle my journey from making only $18/month blogging to an income that supports my whole family, I took a pause on publishing them early this year.
 You can find past ones here.

 I wanted to take a few months to think about and decide whether they were really helping anymore.